-- 1. Another 5,000 sq.ft. area of lawn shall be raised through the involvement of students from NSS or NCC to enhance oxygen emission by another 40%. - Compostable solid waste shall be collected and deposited in solid waste collection tanks.
-These wastes shall be profitably converted into compost and applied to gardens and trees to reduce the application of chemical-based fertilizers and pesticides. - 3.
+Another 5,000 sq.ft. area of lawn shall be raised through the involvement of students from NSS or NCC to enhance oxygen emission by another 40%.

 Solar panels shall be installed on top of the buildings to produce another 10,000 kW of electricity.
-To enhance solar power productivity, aluminium foil-based reflectors shall be installed on the eastern and western sides of the solar panel. - 4.
-Energy-efficient measures such as replacement of all incandescent bulbs with LED lamps, old electrical regulators of fans with energy-efficient electronic regulators, air-conditioning units with all-star rated systems need to be undertaken. - 5.
+To enhance solar power productivity, aluminium foil-based reflectors shall be installed on the eastern and western sides of the solar panel.

+- 2. Energy-efficient measures such as replacement of all incandescent bulbs with LED lamps, old electrical regulators of fans with energy-efficient electronic regulators, air-conditioning units with all-star rated systems need to be undertaken. - 3.
 Students from the Computer Science Department shall be trained as e-waste managers to manage e-waste.
-These e-managers shall be in constant touch with schools, orphanages and parish houses through social media and inform them of the outdated computer systems that shall be used by them.
-They also shall dispose of the less efficient, damaged and nonfunctioning e-wastes to the vendors. - 6.
+These e-managers shall be in constant touch with schools, orphanages and parish housesthroughsocialmediaandinformthemoftheoutdatedcomputersystemsthat shall be used by them.
+They also shall dispose of the less efficient, damaged and non- functioning e-wastes to the vendors. - 4.
 Biogas plants shall be installed in the campus using solid waste and night soil generated from the Girls Hostel in the campus.
-The biogas shall be used by the Hostel Kitchen and College canteen. - 7.
+The biogas shall be used by the Hostel Kitchen and College canteen. - 5.
 Water quality testing laboratory will be installed in one part of the laboratory to test the the drinking water to ensure the students are free from water-borne diseases.
 All the water taps shall be fitted with high-efficiency aerator taps to reduce wastage of water.
-All toilets shall be fitted with dual flush water closets, which will reduce water consumption by 40%. - 8.
+All toilets shall be fitted with dual flush water closets, which will reduce water consumption by 40%. - 6.
 Environment education shall be imparted to all college students through 1-hr life-skill classes once a week.
 This will create wide-level environment consciousness among the student community.
 They will be sensitized to encourage pillion riding with their peers or use public transport instead of two wheelers.
 Moreover, they will also motivate their parents to replace all the incandescent or fluorescent bulbs with energy-efficient LED bulbs.

-PHOTOGRAPHS:
+PHOTOGRAPHS